Samadhika/23044930_CSCT-Masters-Project-23Sep-UFCF9Y-60-M/README.md

 Bank Marketing Dataset: Target Variable: Ter_Deposit; Sensitive Feature: marital status
 Ps: You can choose any sensitive feature but target variable works well only with Binary values as per the development thus far.

+A notebook is added as Bias Check Notebook if you are unable to run the streamlit app.

 About: